 Are you paying out thousands to security guard companies?
-Do you want to actively STOP security breaches rather than just review the footage after the fact?
+Do you want to actively STOP criminal activity rather than just review the footage after the fact?

 There are as many as 5.2 million CCTV cameras in the UK today, that’s approximately one camera for every 13 people - but the sad reality is, only a fraction of these are effective.